Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

 Studio headphones are must-have gear in every home studio.
 They are great for mixing, mastering, monitoring, or as a listening device.
 There are different types of headphones and the price range varies from headphone to headphone.
 Depending on your budget, you can get any of these mixing headphones and make better mixes.

-You can use headphones as your main mixing device or just have them for checking your mixes with it.
+You can use studio headphones as your main mixing device or as monitoring headphones.
 It gives you the ability to see how your track sounds in different speakers.
-Also, headphones are necessary for recording and monitoring.
 So, you must have at least one pair in your home recording studio.